mnemnion/orb/doc/md/compile/newdatabase.md

-# (new) Database
+# \(new\) Database

-A module for controlling the ``bridge.modules`` database.
+A module for controlling the `bridge.modules` database\.

 ##### "new" Database?

-  As we've done for several modules, we're going to reuse the same name once we've safely laid the old code to rest.
+  As we've done for several modules, we're going to reuse the same name once we've safely laid the old code to rest\.

-Which we're tantalizingly close to doing!
-This is actually the last major step, right here.
+Which we're tantalizingly close to doing\!
+This is actually the last major step, right here\.

 #### imports